 Who would you like to work with someday and why?

-As an artist, I feel best when I work on my own because I am afraid of someone looking over my shoulder and discovering all my mistakes.
+As an artist, I feel most comfortable working alone because I’m afraid someone will look over my shoulder and discover all my mistakes.
 But I would have loved to work with Stephen Hawking because I would have learned and understood so much more about the universe and astrophysics.
-Apart from that, I would like to spend a few years learning patience, diligence and precision from a Japanese toolmaker.
+Apart from that, I would like to spend a few years learning patience, diligence, and precision from a Japanese toolmaker.

 A new project coming up or an idea you want to work on?